 Almost 1 out of every 3 people in the United States will develop shingles.
 The risk of the disease increases as a person gets older and about half of all cases occur among men and women over 60 years of age.
 However, it is important to note than even children can get shingles.
-There are an estimated 1 million cases of the disease each year in the United States.
+There are an estimated 1 million cases of the disease each year in the U.S.

 The shingles vaccine (also known as herpes zoster) is the best way to help prevent shingles and its complications.
 People who have had shingles before should still get vaccinated as it can help prevent getting shingles again in the future.